angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 <row variant="pile">{{!LED}} {{!IU}} {{!LP}} {{!Tsz}} {{!TO}}</row>

-The first example is a *Single Cantrip + Predict* example and the second is a *Double Cantrip* example which also allows you to hold up {B} from your swamp to cast a Thoughtseize before committing Oracle to the stack.
+The first example is a *Single cantrip + Predict* example and the second is a *Double Cantrip* example which also allows you to hold up {B} from your swamp to cast a Thoughtseize before committing Oracle to the stack.
 In this second example one of the cantrips involved is your draw step.